-- New applications for accommodations are submitted to the Disability Coordinator; currently Lori Clapis, whose office is located in the Health Center.
+- New applications for accommodations are submitted to the Coordinator of Accommodation Resources; currently Lori Clapis, whose office is located in Hansen Hall.
 The application and supporting medical and testing documents are reviewed within 10 days by the Disability Council.
 (Deans, Counseling Center, Health Center, and administrative staff)

-- The student meets with a Disability Council member to learn which accommodations were granted and obtains an embossed letter documenting their accommodations including an expiration date.
+- The student meets with a Disability Council member to learn which accommodations were granted and to obtain an embossed letter documenting their accommodations including an expiration date.

 - Students should present their official letter to the professors in whose classes they choose to utilize their approved accommodations, preferably at the start of the semester, but absolutely not less than 10 days before they need their accommodations in place.

-- It is the responsibility of the student to secure an updated letter upon expiration of the current one by meeting with the Disability Coordinator.
+- It is the responsibility of the student to secure an updated letter upon expiration of the current one by meeting with the Coordinator of Accommodation Resources.